 - The global number of connected IoT devices exceeded tens of billions and was forecast to grow to nearly 18.8 billion devices by the end of 2024, increasing the number of possible entry points for attackers,2

 - Security vendors report that home networks face continuous attacks.
 Some vendor reports indicate multiple attacks per day against home devices and millions of blocked threats annually.
-These numbers show homes are actively scanned and targeted,3
+These numbers show that homes are actively targeted,3

-- Regulators across Europe (e.g. ENISA, Data Protection Authorities) emphasize product security, supply-chain resilience and data protection for IoT and smart-home ecosystems.
-We should expect stronger regulatory pressure and guidance in the coming years.4
+- Regulators across Europe (e.g. ENISA) emphasize product security, supply-chain security and data protection for IoT and smart-home devices.
+We should expect stronger regulatory pressure in the coming years.4

 Why smart homes are attractive targets